Nice to meet you, I'm Dr. Bryan

 Let's talk and create your wellness space

-Through academic articles, essays, and collaborations, I bring my voice to spaces where psychology meets culture, social justice, and healing.
-Each publication seeks to open paths of reflection and transformation.
+Through my academic articles, essays, and collaborations, I work to bridge psychology with culture, social justice, and healing.
+My publications aim to uplift marginalized voices, deepen understanding, and inspire collective change.

 Somos Fuertes Pero También sufrimos - La Salud mental de hombres Latino: (We are strong but we also suffer- The mental health of Latino Men) in E. Delgado-Romero Latinx Mental Health: From Surviving to Thriving.
 IGI Global.